tprofessional/SpaceRunner/README.md

 Theme: Astrology

-Objective: Travel to all the planets and get the highscore by answering the questions.
+Objective: Travel to all the planets and get the high score by answering the questions.
 Use the stars as hints.

+Before starting the game, relocate the planets and/or stars so that they do not overlap :)

-Movement: Use your (mouse/arrowkeys) to guide the rocket to different planets.
+Movement: Use your w, a, and d keys to guide the rocket to different planets.

-General Interactions: Click on stars to get hints
+- w: move forward
+- a: move left
+- d: move right

+General Instructions: Move the rocket to different planets to answer questions.
+Move the rocket to stars to see hints.